zzell/ke/readme.md

 ORDER BY City;
 ```

-#### group by
+### GROUP BY
-The GROUP BY statement groups rows that have the same values into summary rows, like "find the number of customers in each country".
+The GROUP BY statement groups rows that have the **same values** into summary rows, like "find the number of customers in each country".

 ```sql
 SELECT count(CustomerID), Country